nd-nuclear-theory/mcscript-ncci/docs/task-dictionary-guide.md

 - `obdme_multipolarity`: `int`
   - maximum multipolarity for calculation of densities
+  - for `mfdn` runs, this must be large enough to support any one-body operators desired to be calculated by `mfdn`, e.g., for M1 or E2 moments
+  - for postprocessor runs, this paremeter is optional, but can be used to request tabulation of obdmes for extra, higher multipolarities than those implied by the operators for the various requested one-body observables (or by the operator quantum numbers specified in `obdme_qn_list`)

 - `obdme_reference_state_list`: list of tuples
   - list of reference states (J, g, i) for density calculation